 All 50 states require practicing physicians to pass the United States Medical Licensing Examination.
 You'll want to check your state board for any other requirements.
 Also, board certification is considered a highly desirable professional distinction.
 You can apply for certification in general pediatrics or a subspecialty through the American Board of Pediatrics, which requires three years of pediatric training (www.abp.org).

 How Much Can I Expect To Earn?

-According to the U.S. Bureau of Labor Statistics (BLS), general pediatricians earned a median salary of $170,300 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), general pediatricians earned a median salary of $170,560 in May 2018.
 Specialty hospitals were the top-paying industry for this field at the time.
-The BLS also projected 10% employment growth for physicians and surgeons between 2014 and 2024 (www.bls.gov).
+The BLS also projected 2% employment growth for general pediatricians between 2018 and 2028 (www.bls.gov).

 What Are Some Related Alternative Careers?

 If a pediatrician isn't exactly what you would like to do, there are several similar occupations that you can look into.
 There are a number of different types of physicians, such as family doctors, obstetricians, gynecologists, psychiatrists, and anesthesiologists.
 Family physicians treat many illnesses and injuries for patients of all ages.
 Obstetricians and gynecologists work with women during pregnancy, childbirth and provide care for other women's health issues.
 Psychiatrists treat mental illnesses through therapy, counseling, medications and psychoanalysis.
 Anesthesiologists administer drugs to patients to relieve pain during a medical procedure.